aurelia/aurelia/packages/__tests__/integration/test-plan.md

 Shows a collection of objects in a table (read-only).
 Q: what is the `@processContent` equivalent in vNext?

+An add and a delete button can add or remove line item from the grid.

 **Potential coverage targets**

 - iterator